-I submitted this article, “Social Media as Guest Service” a couple months ago, and with everything happening right now it’s rather timely.
+I submitted this article, “Social Media as Guest Service” a couple of months ago, and with everything happening right now it’s rather timely.
 At Shank Marketing, we’ve been helping our casino clients weather the storm online by providing their guests with up-to-date information, adjusting online business listings, writing public service announcements, and responding to the many questions surrounding COVID-19 closures and cancellations.

 VIEW FULL ARTICLE: https://tgandh.com/articles/guest-service/social-media-as-guest-service/